LuisTravassos/AABD_PraticalWork/docs/schema_description.md

 # Database Schema Description

 This schema represents a telecommunications service management system, detailing the relationships and attributes of various entities.
-Below is a professional description of each table and its respective fields:
+Below is a description of each table and its respective fields:

 ---